 Follow the instructions below.
 You will find the well-marked entrance gates near to 608 North Midland Ave. in Upper Nyack.
 This is where you can begin this walk.

+Welcome to this Walking Tour of River Hook: the Hester Haring Cason Preserve.
 It focuses on main buildings and some of the artworks currently found on the Preserve (note: over time, the artworks may come and go; this tour was assembled in 2025).
-Of course, there is much to see, but
+Of course, there is much to see, but this tour will have only a small set of stops.
+You are encouraged to explore the Preserve more broadly, up to your ability. (continues below)

 We begin our walk just through the North Midland Avenue entrance, off to your left (north), notice the Sheep of River Hook by sculptor Alberto Bursztyn.
 The installation is a playful nod to the property's history as a Sheep Farm.
 Each sculpted sheep has a whimsical form, crafted from locust wood sourced from the neighborhood.
 The set of them were unveiled during Arbor Day celebrations of 2025.